Language and Experience: A Computational Model of Social Learning in Complex Tasks: Results

 While the previous experiments allowed social learners to benefit from fully explored game mechanics, real-world learning often relies on partial and imperfect knowledge transmission.
 To investigate whether our model could replicate this gradual accumulation of knowledge, we designed an iterated learning experiment inspired by \citet{tessler2021learning}.
 In this setting, each agent interacts with the game environment for only two lives before generating advice to the next agent.
 This cycle continues across 10 generations for each of the 10 games, with performance tracked generation by generation.

-Our results show that learning reliably accumulates across generations in all games where models don't already achieve mastery from generation 1 (\textit{preconditions} and \textit{aliens}) (Figure~\ref{fig:iterated}).
+Our results show that performance reliably increases across generations in all games where models do not already achieve mastery from generation 1 (\textit{preconditions} and \textit{aliens}) (Figure~\ref{fig:iterated}).
 Some games reached near-complete mastery by Generation 2, while others showed more gradual improvements.
-A fixed-effect model controlling for game variability confirmed this trend, showing significant improvements over the first generation for all subsequent ones ({ $\Delta(\text{nAUC})_{i>1}\in[0.44,0.57]$, all $p<10^{-10}$}).
-However, in \textit{plaqueAttack} and \textit{relational}, we observe occasional regressions where later generations underperform earlier ones, highlighting the brittleness of single-teacher transmission.
-This phenomenon could be mitigated through the integration of multiple teachers or teacher selection \citep{kendal2018social, schultner2024feature}.
-Together, these findings indicate that agents can build upon fragmented experiences to gradually refine their world models over generations, mirroring learning dynamics observed in human populations \citep{tessler2021learning}.
+A fixed-effect model controlling for game variability confirmed this trend, showing significant improvements over the first generation for all others ({ $\Delta(\text{nAUC})_{i>1}\in[0.44,0.57]$, all $p<10^{-10}$}).